-A provider may use material from case records for teaching or research purposes, development of the governing body's understanding and knowledge of the provider's services, or similar educational purposes, if names are deleted and other similar identifying information is disguised or deleted.
+Material from case records may be used for teaching or research purposes, development of the governing body's understanding and knowledge of the provider's services, or similar educational purposes, if names are deleted and other similar identifying information is disguised or deleted.
 Any electronic communication containing member specific identifying information sent by the provider to another agency, or to LDH, must comply with regulations of the Health Insurance Portability and Accountability Act (HIPAA) and be sent securely via an encrypted messaging system.
 A system must be maintained that provides for the control and location of all member records.

-NOTE: Under no circumstances should providers allow staff to take member's case records from the office.
+NOTE: Under no circumstances shall providers allow staff to take member's case records from the office without appropriate utilization of standard best practices in compliance with all HIPPA standards related to privacy and security.